kevinlin1/just-the-class/pages/projects/machine-subjectivity.md

 1. Introduce everyone to each other
 2. Collect information about group member's backgrounds and interests
 3. Begin formulating a project outline and principal questions
-4. Assign Chollet intelligence equation paper
+4. Assign / discuss Chollet intelligence equation paper

 Notes:
 - lorem ipsum